 Now obviously playing your team warm isn’t something that suits all situations.
 Still, one needs to give a lot thought to priorities when planning warm-ups.
 If you’ve got a developing group of players you should probably forget about the fancy warm-ups used by upper level teams with elite level athletes.
-For them it’s about preparation for high-intensity competition.
+For them it’s about preparation for high-intensity training and competition.
 They are beyond the point where a few more setting or passing reps are going to make any difference.
 For you, though, every rep counts – especially when you only see them a few hours a week.

 6 Steps to Better Practices - Free Guide